 Oven temperature

-Having an oven temperature can help to ensure the oven is at the proper temperature.
+Having an oven thermometer can help to ensure the oven is at the right temperature.
 Gas ovens are known to make the oven hotter than it is set, only to settle down to a regular temperature.
 It does not hold a steady temperature as much as an electric oven and frequently hast to turn on.
+This can impact good oven spring.

 While oven temperature can cause bread to rise quickly, it can also form a hard crust on the outside which and prevent bread from cooking on the inside.
 This is because the crust is too thick or will burn if cooked longer.